-Beginning the week before the first disbursement, call volume in our office is extremely high.
-You may experience difficulty in speaking with a financial aid representative.
-The easiest way to verify your funds have disbursed is by checking your PAWS account and reading any email sent to your UWM account.
-If you do not see any To Do items in your PAWS account, and do not fall under one of the categories below, you should assume your aid will disburse on time.
+Beginning the week before the first disbursement, call volume is extremely high, and you will experience longer than usual wait times.
+Please do not call before August 27 to ask if your aid will disburse.
+If you do not see any To-Do items in your PAWS account and do not fall under one of the categories below, you can assume your aid will disburse on time.

 Even when disbursement runs smoothly, some students experience delays in receiving their funds.
 The most common problems are listed below:

-- These must match in order for funds to disburse.
-All original financial aid awards are based on the assumption of full time enrollment.
-If you are an undergraduate student planning to enroll for less than 12 credits, you must tell us how many credits you will take.
+- Original financial aid offers are based on the assumption of full-time enrollment.
+If you are an undergraduate student enrolled in less than 12 credits, you must tell us how many credits you will take.
 Our office will review your aid for possible revisions and make sure these match which then allows your aid to disburse.
-In most cases, a minimum of six undergraduate credits or four graduate credits is required to receive any amount of financial aid.
+In most cases, a minimum of six undergraduate credits is required to receive any amount of financial aid.
 If you have not previously provided our office with this information, please do so now.
-The most efficient way to inform us is via email or our online contact form.
+The most efficient way to inform us is via our online contact form.
 Please provide the number of credits you will take (fall and spring if known).
 Include ENROLLMENT or CREDIT LEVEL in the subject line and also make sure you include your STUDENT ID # in the body of your email.)
 Failure to notify our department by August 10 may result in a delay in the disbursement of your aid.

-If you change your enrollment level after your aid disburses, an adjustment to your award may be required.
-For details, please refer to the “Census Date” section of the online version of the 2017-2018 Financial Aid Handbook.
+If you change the number of credits you are enrolled in after your aid disburses, an adjustment to your aid may be required.
+For details, please refer to the “Census Date” section of the online version of the 2023-24 Undergraduate Financial Aid Handbook or the 2023-24 Graduate Student Financial Aid Handbook.
 Now would be a good time to review the entire handbook for important and timely information.